peonMQ/MQActorFollow/README.md

 # MQActorFollow

-This plugin allows you to follow a player movement more precisely using MQ actors
+This plugin allows you to follow a player movement more precisely using MQ actors.
+Both the follower and the player being followed must run the plugin.

 ## Getting Started